top of page

 To Do List

-Keep users organized and on task; prominently accessible via the home dashboard.
+Keeps users organized and on task; prominently accessible via the home dashboard.

-Add a New Project
+Add a New Project/Deal

 Current Project List